lsst-ts/observatory-ops-docs/Observing-Interface-Setup/dds-interface.rst

 ---------------------------------
 In the case that a CSC has trouble starting due to DDS failures.
 Check the status of the ospl daemon using the following procedure.

+#.
+Setup the appropriate environment variables, as is shown in `Setup and Start DDS Daemon`_.

-1. Check that the daemon is running:
+#.
+Check that the daemon is running:

    .. prompt:: bash

         ospl status
         Vortex OpenSplice System with domain name "ospl_sp_ddsi" has died

-2. Start the daemon
+#.
+Start the daemon

    .. prompt:: bash